 This policy will apply regardless of whether patients are pregnant at the time of being detained.
-In relation to staff there are no changes to be made in relation to applying holding powers.
+In relation to staff there will need to be consideration against appropriate medication for pregnant women.
 Wards will have completed risk assessments in relation to staff.

-Race/ Ethnicity or nationality -

-A disproportionate number of people admitted as inpatients in mental health services come from BAME groups.
+Race/ Ethnicity or nationality - A disproportionate number of people admitted as inpatients in mental health services come from BAME groups.
 In 2010, 23 per cent of inpatient admissions were from a BAME background.
 According to the mental health organisation 'Mind', the admission rate for 'other black' groups is six times higher than average, suggesting discrimination within the mental health system.